RandomNinjaAtk/docker-radarr-extended/README.md

 Access the webui at `<your-ip>:7878`, for more information check out [Radarr](https://radarr.video/).

 ## Docker Examples:
-These examples are untested, but should give work or give you a good starting point....
+These examples are untested, but should work or at least give you a good starting point....

 ### docker